 Manual Backup of WordPress Files using File Manager from cPanel

 cPanel is accessible from your WebHost account, and it provides additional software to take the manual backup of the WordPress website.
-The steps may vary slightly at the start, but all hosting companies use somewhat similar navigation through cPanel.
+The steps may vary slightly initially, but all hosting companies use somewhat similar navigation through cPanel.

 Step 1.
 Log in to the cPanel or your web hosting account.

 I’m using the direct cPanel account login.
-Suppose you have the hosting from Godaddy, Hostgator, BlueHost, or any other hosting company.
+Suppose you have to host from Godaddy, Hostgator, BlueHost, or any other hosting company.
 You can log in to your hosting and access the cPanel from there.
 If you can’t find the cPanel or file manager, please check your hosting provider’s help documentation.

 Warning: If your site is hosted on WordPress.com or uses a managed WordPress hosting, you probably can’t access cPanel as the hosting company doesn’t offer it.
 You can still use the Part two method to manually backup the WordPress files.